saucelabs-training/demo-xcuitest/README.md

 This repository will hold multiple examples on how to run XCUITests tests on the Sauce Labs cloud.
 More information on how to use it can be found below.

-> **NOTE:** If you want to see examples using the Legacy RDC then please check the
-> [Legacy RDC](https://github.com/saucelabs-training/demo-xcuitest/tree/legacy-rdc) branch.
-Mind the fact that the
-> Legacy RDC will be EOL in September 2021.

 ## Prerequisites
 - Please check our [documentation](https://docs.saucelabs.com/testrunner-toolkit/installation) for installing SauceCTL
 - Make sure you've set up your credentials on your local machine and or CI-pipeline, see